-- where the site lies within Flood Zone 1 and is greater than 1 hectare in area; or - in an area within Flood Zone 1 which has critical drainage problems (as notified to the LPA by the Environment Agency33); and, - All proposals for new development (including minor development34 and change of use) in Flood Zones 2 and 3: or - where proposed development or a change of use to a more vulnerable class may be subject to other sources of flooding.
+- where the site lies within Flood Zone 1 and is greater than 1 hectare in area; or - in an area within Flood Zone 1 which is greater than 1ha or has critical drainage problems (as notified to the LPA by the Environment Agency40); and, - All proposals for new development (including minor development41 and change of use) in Flood Zones 2 and 3; or - where proposed development or a change of use to a more vulnerable class may be subject to other sources of flooding.

-The Environment Agency Guidance Note35 for FRAs in Flood Zone 1 should be consulted for advice on the approach and content of a site-specific FRA.
+The Environment Agency Guidance Note42 for FRAs in Flood Zone 1 should be consulted for advice on the approach and content of a site-specific FRA.